The City University of New York saves $40K with fraud prevention

 Highlight reel

-For over a decade, CUNY ISPH has run longitudinal online studies to improve population health, and are a leader in recruiting and retaining large online national cohorts.
+For over a decade, CUNY ISPH has run longitudinal online studies to improve population health.
+The institute is a leader in recruiting and retaining large online national cohorts.

-Before Tremendous, the Institute compensated participants with digital Amazon gift cards or physical gift cards.
+Before Tremendous, ISPH compensated participants with digital Amazon gift cards or physical gift cards.

 These methods were hard to track.
 And it was difficult to audit gift codes in a way that was secure and compliant.
-Plus, CUNY had no prevention measures or recourse if the codes were hacked.
+Plus, CUNY had limited fraud prevention measures and little recourse if the codes were hacked.

 Since switching to Tremendous, CUNY can meet compliance standards, track rewards, and audit incentives from a single dashboard.
 And it’s much easier to monitor and stop fraud.